- We Figured Out Why Coronavirus Is Killing Black People…As If You Didn’t Already Know the Answer

-Since January 2009, state and local governments have laid off 429,000 workers. ii As governments contemplate additional layoffs, it is important to note that few commentators have examined the racial implications of this reduction in government employment.
+Since January 2009, state and local governments have laid off 429,000 workers.
+As governments contemplate additional layoffs, it is important to note that few commentators have examined the racial implications of this reduction in government employment.
 This is an important question to address because often policy prescriptions that, on the surface, are race-neutral can have decidedly racial impacts.
-T his research brief explores the issue by analyzing the nature of Black employment in the public sector.
+This research brief explores the issue by analyzing the nature of Black employment in the public sector.
 In July 2010, the Center for Labor Research and Education released a report examining the state of Black workers in the years 2005-07, before the onset of the Great Recession.
 This report partially updates that report by examining how Black workers have fared during the past three years of recession and recovery.
 The sections below examine the importance of the public sector to Black employment prospects in both time periods and how the wage inequality that Black workers face differs between public and private sectors.

 The results of this study are striking:

 - The public sector is the single most important source of employment for African Americans.

 - During 2008-2010, 21.2% of all Black workers are public employees, compared with 16.3% of non-Black workers.
 Both before and after the onset of the Great Recession, African Americans were 30% more likely than other workers to be employed in the public sector.

 - Th e public sector is also a critical source of decent-paying jobs for Black Americans.
 For both men and women, the median wage earned by Black employees is significantly higher in the public sector than in other industries.

 - Prior to the recession, the wage differential between Black and white workers was less in the public sector than in the overall economy

 - Examining the five primary industries employing Black workers, the public sector employed the greatest proportion of Black men and Black women in the higher paying occupations

 - In these same industries, the public sector employed the lowest proportion of Black women in lower paying occupations.